Buy Alliums at Holland Bulb Farms

-They may be related to the humble onion and pungent garlic, but alliums - ornamental onions - make delightful additions to the flower garden.
+Alliums or ornamental onions may be related to the humble onion and pungent garlic, but sure do spark up a flower garden.

-Most types bloom in late spring to early summer and have fuzzy rounded flowers that look like lollipops atop slender stalks.
+Most types start blooming in that transition period from late spring to early summer.
+Their main drawing card is fuzzy rounded flowers that look like lollipops, or fireworks perched atop slender stalks.

 How to use alliums in the garden